St Mary's College, Oscott

-St Mary's College in New Oscott, Birmingham, often called Oscott College, is the Roman Catholic seminary of the Archdiocese of Birmingham in England and one of the three seminaries of the Catholic Church in England and Wales.
+St Mary's College in New Oscott, Birmingham, sometimes called Oscott College, is the Roman Catholic seminary of the Archdiocese of Birmingham in England and one of two seminaries of the Catholic Church in England and Wales in England, with Allen Hall Seminary in London.
+(Another two are in Rome: the Venerable English College, and the Pontifical Beda College for men over 30.)

 Purpose

 Oscott College admits students for the priesthood from various dioceses of England and Wales, as well as some students from overseas.
 The first three years of the academic programme are validated by the University of Birmingham as a BA in Fundamental Catholic Theology.
-Those who complete the six-year programme also obtain a Bachelor of Sacred Theology (STB) through affiliation with the Katholieke Universiteit Leuven.
+Those who complete the six-year programme, also obtain a Bachelor of Sacred Theology (STB) through affiliation with the Katholieke Universiteit Leuven.

-Oscott College is also a centre for the formation of candidates for the permanent diaconate.
+Additionally, Oscott College is a centre for formation of candidates regarding the permanent diaconate.

 History

 Old Oscott

-The college was founded in Oscott, in present-day Great Barr, in 1794 for both the training of priests and the education of lay pupils.
-It developed out of a small mission founded by Fr Andrew Bromwich around 1687.
+The college was founded in Oscott (present-day, Great Barr), in 1794, after the Roman Catholic Relief Act 1791, for both the training of priests and the education of lay pupils.
+It developed out of a small mission founded by Fr Andrew Bromwich, around 1687.